Practice Leader: Michael A. Hordell

 Foreign Corrupt Practices Act

 Our attorneys have been addressing issues under the FCPA for more than 30 years.
-Indeed, one of our partners, as a prosecutor in the mid-1970s, brought a series of prosecutions relating to foreign corrupt payments that led to the passage of the FCPA.
-We have advised clients concerning the development and implementation of FCPA compliance programs and have conducted compliance reviews involving client activities in more than 100 countries.
+We have advised clients concerning the development and implementation of FCPA compliance programs and have conducted compliance reviews.
 We have conducted internal investigations and represented clients in disclosures to the Department of Justice and the Securities and Exchange Commission, and have negotiated declinations and deferred prosecution agreements.
 Pepper lawyers have lectured and published extensively on the subject.

 The federal government has increased purchases of goods and services to support enhanced Homeland Security efforts to strengthen law enforcement and intelligence agencies in the war against terrorism.
 Our attorneys provide legal and business counseling to numerous contractors that provide products and services to all levels of government.
 Pepper helps these clients to comply with the new statutes and to understand how new legislation affects their businesses as they explore new markets and develop proposals to address federal, state and local needs in this area.

 Information Security and Privacy

 We assist government contractors in complying with the myriad information security and privacy laws that affect how they receive, process, store and transmit personally identifiable and other sensitive information.
 These laws include a growing number of state laws pertaining to data security, notice of breach, and privacy.
 We provide clients with an analysis of the information, security and privacy challenges that complex multinational companies face.
 We also bring knowledge of the best practices in order to address them.